Canadian Bankers Association

 The Canadian Bankers Association (CBA; Association des banquiers canadiens) is a trade association and lobby group representing Canadian banks.
 Its over 60 members include Canada's Big Five banks, smaller domestic banks, and Canadian subsidiaries of foreign banks.

 Founded in Montreal in 1891, the CBA is one of Canada's oldest interest groups.
 The CBA is headquartered at Commerce Court West in Toronto's Financial District and maintains additional offices in Ottawa and Montreal.

 Lobbying activities with the federal government (2012)

 According to the Federal lobbyist registry, from January to September 2012, the Canadian Bankers Association had 131 contacts with federal officials to discuss issues such as mortgage insurance, identity theft laws, do-not-call list, corporate income tax, and accounting rules, making it the lobby group with the second most contacts that year.

+Leadership

+President (to 1980) and Chairman of the Executive Council (from 1980)

+From its inception, the head of the CBA was a president chosen from the ranks of its member banks.
+The role was voluntary and unpaid, and typically an officeholder would serve two terms.
+In 1980, the bank hired a full-time, paid president, at which time the former president became Chairman of the Executive Council.